geez0219/website-ng/src/assets/branches/master/tutorial/beginner/t07_estimator.md

 * [Model Testing](./tutorials/master/beginner/t07_estimator#t07testing)
 * [Related Apphub Examples](./tutorials/master/beginner/t07_estimator#t07apphub)

 `Estimator` is the API that manages everything related to the training loop.
 It combines `Pipeline` and `Network` together and provides users with fine-grain control over the training loop.
-Before we demonstrate different ways to control the training loop let's define a template similar to [tutorial 1](./tutorials/master/beginner/t01_getting_started), but this time we will use a PyTorch model.
+Before we demonstrate different ways to control the training loop let's define a template similar to [Tutorial 1](./tutorials/master/beginner/t01_getting_started), but this time we will use a PyTorch model.

 ```python